re-bet365/bet365-re-js/README.md

 It seems like bet365 is rotating the obfuscated code.
 We manually keep a track of all the obfuscated code in `mitmproxy/src/python/tests/results`.

+Some of the browser points that affect which version of obfuscated code are:

+* location (ip address)
+* time (rotate with time?)

 ## Development

 For ease of develop you can put the obfuscated JavaScript in `mitmproxy/src/javascript/obfuscated-original.js` and compile `refactor-obfuscated-code-jscodeshift.js` each time there is change.